Lynch08/Fundementals_Of_Data_Analysis/README.md

 Personal Email: E.Lynch@Kostal.com

 This repository contains two jupter notebooks.
-This Readme will first address the parts of the repository that are commen then quickly outline the notebook investigating the matplotlib.pyplot python package (pyplot.ipynb) and then the notebook andalysing the CAO points (cao.ipynb)
+This Readme will first address the parts of the repository that are common.
+Then outline some of the ways you can explore the notebook investigating the matplotlib.pyplot python package (pyplot.ipynb) and then the notebook andalysing the CAO points (cao.ipynb)

 ## Table of Contents